(Originally published 10/15/15)

-- Washer & Dryer – If you truly want to move off grid, then sell your washer and dryer and move to a peddle powered or crank powered washing machine.
-Line dry your clothes in the air on a clothes line.
+- Washer & dryer – If you truly want to move off grid, then sell your washer and dryer and move to a pedal-powered or crank-powered washing machine.
+Line dry your clothes in the air on a clothesline.
 Besides the money you can generate, you’ll be saving money by not using electricity.
 This will also come in handy when you move off grid because you’ll be saving energy too.
-Take the money from selling your washer and dryer and put it in the bank!
+Obviously, this is not convenient if you have a large family, but if you can do without, take the money from selling your washer and dryer and put it in the bank!

 - Refrigerator – Sell your BIG fridge!
 You don’t need it.
-Get a smaller cheaper fridge to keep you food cool after you sell your big one.
+Get a smaller, cheaper fridge to keep your food cool after you sell your big one.
 Take the cash difference and bank it!

 - Microwave – Microwaves are cheap and they make food taste like crap anyway.
 There’s no reason to own one. (in my opinion).

-- DVD Player – They’re outdated anyway.
+- DVD player – DVD players are outdated, so sell yours (if you can find any takers).
 You can download your movies from Netflix, Hulu, Amazon, and Google.
 There’s no need for a DVD player anymore.

-- Lamps – You’re not going to be able to use them in your new tiny home, so get rid of them.
+- Lamps – You’re likely not going to use lamps in your new tiny home, so get rid of them.
 Bank the cash.

-- Magazines – Everyone has a pile of magazines laying around.
+- Books & magazines – Everyone has a pile of books and magazines laying around.
 That’s cash just sitting there.

 All these items can be sold for cold, hard, cash money.
 Money that can go directly into your OFF GRID FUND!

-Craigslist.org is probably the fastest and cheapest way to sell your stuff fast.
-It’s free, it’s easy, and did I mention it’s fast?!
-Be careful though, it’s best to have friends or family home with you when selling on Craigslist.
+Craigslist.org is another good option.
+It’s free, easy, and fast!
+Be careful though and have friends or family home with you when you meet with buyers.
 Don’t have strangers come into your house when you’re alone.
 Safety first!
 Just meet them somewhere public or have a friend or family member home with you when selling from your home.

-Flea Market or Swap Meet.
+Flea markets and swap meets can also be a good way to sell items.
 On weekends and sometimes during the week, you can rent a table at your local swap meet pretty cheaply, usually for around $10-$20 per day depending on how big your city or town is.

-Ok, so you’ve raise a few thousand dollars.
-Hopefully you had a lot of stuff to sell, and saved all your money for 30 days, maybe you have even $10k or more.
+So you’ve raised a few thousand dollars.
+Hopefully, you had a lot of stuff to sell and saved all your money for 30 days.
+Maybe you even have $10k or more.
 Now what?

 Buy Your Land

-The next step is kind of an either/or kind of decision and will be based on your personal preference and comfort level.
-Personally I’m buying the land first.
+The next step is kind of an either/or between buying your land or your shelter and will be based on your personal preference and comfort level.
+Personally, I’m buying the land first.